apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kennedy says he’s ‘all for’ polio vaccine as GOP senators raise questions about his views**
+**Broadcom CEO sounds alarm on crucial shift in AI-chip market**

-You can read more about it [here](https://www.cnn.com/2024/12/16/politics/kennedy-vaccines-gop-senators/index.html).
+You can read more about it [here](https://www.thestreet.com/technology/broadcom-ceo-sounds-alarm-on-crucial-shift-in-ai-chip-market).

 ## Requirements
 - Python 3.8